Navigating Spouse Allowance Inheritance Tax in the UK

 Spouse AllowanceTransferable allowance between spousesReduces inheritance tax liability

-Nil-Rate BandAllowance for tax-free inheritanceUp to £325,000 tax-free
+Nil-Rate BandAllowance for outside the scope of IHT inheritanceUp to £325,000 outside the scope of IHT

 Inheritance Tax Spouse ExemptionExemption for transfers between spousesNo inheritance tax on spouse inheritance